guenchi/Darkart/manual/PYTHON.md

 `*po`: Most of Py-call procedure accept or return a "*po", in scheme, it's a Memory Address which is pointer a specific Python Object.

+In the programme Py-call, the Class is a *po, the Method is a *po, the Number is a *po, all the Python Side is *po. in other words, we just pass the Memory Address in Scheme level.
+So, it's efficient and cheap.

+This is also why the python library we call via the chez scheme is faster than via the python：We just pass some pointer via binary interface, no extra overheadr.

+When you write a code with Py-call, keep all the values in type of *po, don't convert it into scheme data until get the final result.

 ***Py-init and Py-fin***

 `(py-init)` and `(py-fin)` is the alias of `(py-initialize)` and `(py-finalize)`.